foxinsox/trivision/README.md

 <b>[Demo](https://foxinsox.github.io/threevision/example/)</b>

-Based on traditional [trivision billboards](https://en.wikipedia.org/wiki/Trivision), but this version allows for more than three different images or even videos to be displayed.
+Based on traditional [trivision billboards](https://en.wikipedia.org/wiki/Trivision), but this digital version allows for more than three different images or even videos to be displayed.
+If more than three textures are supplied, the texture shifting takes place on the backside of the display during the prisms rotation.
 For an example integration in three.js, check out the [demo sourcecode](./example/index.html) from the examples directory.

 ![trivision-image](https://foxinsox.github.io/threevision/preview2.jpg)